Next open call for participants likely towards end of 2023.

-Written in English for journalists by Finance Uncovered's own journalists, this approximately 15-hour course demystifies the technical language used by companies, giving learners the confidence to tackle material that many find intimidating.
+The course is written for journalists by Finance Uncovered's own journalists – and demystifies the technical language used by companies, giving you the confidence to tackle material that many find intimidating.

 We believe that all news reporters, citizen journalists and activist researchers would better able to investigate leads if they had the confidence to read company financial statements and use them as an extra source of information.